Jeongyeon: Debut with Twice and solo activities

+In July 2024, Jeongyeon became the host of YouTube talk show Inspector (감별사).
+During the show she interviewed celebrities and invited them to donate items to be auctioned off for charity.
+The second season concluded in July 2025, with the show donating to ChildFund Korea.
+That same month, it was announced that Jeongyeon would be making her acting debut in the film New Recruit: The Movie, a spin-off of the television series New Recruit.

 On 20 June 2025, Jeongyeon along with fellow members Jihyo and Chaeyoung released "Takedown", the lead single of the Netflix animated musical fantasy film KPop Demon Hunters.
 As the film garnered critical acclaim and became a global sensation, the song debuted at number 86 on the US Billboard Hot 100, earning Jeongyeon her first solo entry on the chart.
 "Takedown" later reached a peak chart position of number 50 on the chart.

+In August 2026, Jeongyeon announced that she had left JYP Entertainment and had signed a new contract with Varo Entertainment, the agency to which her sister Seung-yeon belongs.
+She stated that she would remain a member of Twice as she participates in new activities.
+In September, it was announced that she will be part of tvN's television program Just a Friend, directed by Na Yeong-seok.